brent-lemieux/spark-emr-tutorial/README.md

-# Data Wrangling with Spark on AWS EMR
+# Data Wrangling with PySpark on AWS EMR
 An introduction to data wrangling using Apache Spark on a cluster in the cloud